nitingoyal0996/Algorithmic-Desing-and-Techniques/Week-4/majorityElement.md

+### Methods:
+1. Naive Nested Loops  - 0(n*2)
+2. Binary Search Tree  - 0(nlogn)
+3. Moore's Voting Algorithm - 0(n)
+4. Hashmaps - 0(n)
+5. Sorting - 0(nlogn)
+6. Divide & Conqure - 0(nlogn)

 ### Majority Element
-Write a function which takes an array and prints the majority element (if it exists), otherwise prints “No Majority Element”.
+Write a function which takes an array and prints the majority element (if it exists), otherwise prints “No Majority Element".
 A majority element in an array A[] of size n is an element that appears more than n/2 times (and hence there is at most one such element).
 Examples :
     Input : {3, 3, 4, 2, 4, 4, 2, 4, 4}
     Output : 4